JasmeetSinghBali/TNG/nestjs_snippets_interm_advanc/README.md

 - bootstrap the cache module in the app.modules.ts

 - by default CacheModule.register() uses the in memory database we can also specify different store like redis in app.module.ts while registering the cachemodule

+> ## Implementing caching

+> a) by directly accessing cache manager

+- injecting cache manager to interact with it
+  ref: app.controller.ts & app.service.ts